Rumble in the Bronx

 Rumble in the Bronx (紅番區 (Red Foreigners District)) is a 1995 Hong Kong action comedy film directed by Stanley Tong, and starring Jackie Chan, Anita Mui, Françoise Yip, and Bill Tung.
 The film is about a Hong Kong police officer (Chan) who arrives in the Bronx area of New York City to meet his uncle and comes up against a local gang of street thugs.

-The film was shot in Vancouver and was released theatrically in Hong Kong on 21 January 1995.
+The film was shot in Vancouver, Canada and was released theatrically in Hong Kong on 21 January 1995.
 A dubbed and re-edited version by American distributor New Line Cinema was released on February 23, 1996, and became Chan's mainstream breakthrough in North America.
 The film won Best Action Choreography at the 1996 Hong Kong Film Awards.

 Plot

 Ma Hon Keung, a Hong Kong cop, comes to New York to attend the wedding of his Uncle Bill and his African-American bride-to-be Whitney at his supermarket, which he has sold to a young woman named Elaine.
 That night, a street gang starts a motorcycle race near Uncle Bill's apartment until Keung jumps down and stops them.
 He soon starts a feud with the gang after driving them away from Elaine's supermarket, which they tried to rob and vandalize.
 A series of brawls breaks out in which the bikers try to corner Keung and finish him off.
 After one attack in which the gang members pelt glass bottles at him, Keung returns home badly injured.
-His neighbor Nancy, a lingerie dancer and the girlfriend of the bikers' leader Tony, and her younger brother Danny, a Chinese-American paraplegic who has taken a liking to Keung, take care of him and clean his wounds.
+His neighbor Nancy, the girlfriend of the bikers' leader Tony, and her younger brother Danny, a Chinese-American paraplegic who has taken a liking to Keung, take care of him and clean his wounds.

 When a gang member named Angelo gets involved in an illegal diamond deal gone bad and steals the diamonds, the bikers unwittingly become targets for a large, vicious crime syndicate led by a man named White Tiger.
 While running away from White Tiger's men, Angelo hides the diamonds in a cushion which is unknowingly used by Keung for Danny's wheelchair.
 Keung befriends Nancy, and while visiting her at the seedy club she works at, advises her to stay away from crime.
 After visiting her again, Keung meets the gangsters, who pose as FBI agents and ask him to contact them when he finds the "stolen property" they are looking for.
 After the bikers inadvertently catch Keung and Nancy meeting in her club one evening, they trash Elaine's supermarket, during which two of Angelo's men are captured by White Tiger's men, who turn up at the supermarket in search of Angelo.
 Angelo's friends are unaware of his diamond heist, and one is executed in a tree-shredder.
 Keung and Nancy go to the bikers' headquarters after this latest attack, and Keung engages and defeats them in another brawl.